Essiac Circle of Friends

 HOW WE GROW OUR SHEEP SORREL ROOTS

 We have been growing our own sheep sorrel for several years and we no longer use wildcrafted sheep sorrel roots.
-The problem with wildcrafting sheep sorrel is that you never know with one hundred percent certainty if any herbicides or pesticides have been sprayed at some time in the past because many herbicides do not kill grasses like sheep sorrel.
-One can observe miles of roadsides and freeway medians that only have sheep sorrel growing there because only broad-leafed plants, not grasses, have been targeted for elimination.
+The problem with wildcrafting sheep sorrel is that you never know with any certainty if herbicides or pesticides have been sprayed at some time in the past because many herbicides do not kill grasses or sheep sorrel, which grows like grass.
+One can observe miles of roadsides and freeway medians that only have sheep sorrel growing because only broad-leafed plants have been targeted for elimination.
 However, the poisons--often cancer-causing--are still in the ground.
 And the natural chemistry of the soil has been altered.
 Also, it is not known whether there are any mineral deficiencies in the soil when wildcrafting.

 The picture on the right shows the various sizes of these multi-colored pebbles, sand and silt from our sheep sorrel growing area.
 Granite and basalt are very prevalent in the soil and organic farmers and gardeners sometimes apply these rock powders to the soil to supply the necessary minerals to grow vibrant crops.
 It was not necessary for us to do so because our soil is already chock-full of minerals and we made sure that there was a correct balance of minerals via soil testing.